Updated July 2023

-After an open and assessed conversation with our members, advisors and other interested parties, the Alliance of Independent Authors has developed some practical and ethical guidelines to AI for authors, answering questions like: How can AI help me become a better writer, a better publisher?
-And what are the ethical boundaries for authors?
-With thanks to Joanna Penn, ALLi's AI & Enterprise advisor, Laurence O'Bryan of BooksGoSocial, Amit Gupta of Sudowrite, JD Lasica of Authors AI, Holly Payne of Booxby for their contributions to this post offering practical and ethical guidelines on AI for authors.
+After an open and assessed conversation with our members, advisors and other interested parties, the Alliance of Independent Authors has developed some practical and ethical guidelines to AI for authors.
+Post by director Orna Ross, with particular thanks to Joanna Penn, ALLi's AI & Enterprise advisor, Laurence O'Bryan of BooksGoSocial, Amit Gupta of Sudowrite and JD Lasica of Authors AI for their contributions.

-The job of the independent author is to write great words, publish great books, and make them available to the readers who will value them most.
-Today, AI (artificial and augmented intelligence) and machine learning systems are making certain parts of that job easier than ever before.
+The job of the independent author is to write great words, publish great books, and bring those books to the readers who will value them most.
+AI is already providing tools that are immensely useful in this work, in ways that are unprecedented.

 In the ALLi glossary, we define artificial intelligence as “technology that replicates human behaviors and abilities conventionally seen as ‘intelligent' and augmented intelligence as “applications or tools that combine human and machine intelligence.”
 Both are referred to as AI.

 When an author thinks about AI, it can evoke excitement about how these powerful new technologies can help us to bring out more books and better books.
 Or fear that the machines are going to displace writers and other creatives, in a near future where AI gives readers what they need and want without us.
 Or a mix of both.
 Or a great big yawn.